Fix: Can't Play MP4 Files on Windows 10/11

 • Video drivers are not updated, causing video errors in Windows

-Best methods to fix ‘can’t play MP4 files on Windows’
+Best methods to fix ‘Can’t play MP4 files on Windows’

 1. Update MP4 media player to the latest version

 No matter which media player you’re using, update it.
-Updates fix the technical glitches, enhance performance, and add new features and video file format support.
+Updates fix technical glitches, enhance performance, and add new features and video file format support.

 The previous Windows Media Player 10 and below versions cannot play MP4 video files.
 You need to upgrade to the latest Windows Media Player version 12 to watch MP4 files on Windows 10.